wibidong/Test-Application-Design/README.md

 # Use Case
 ![Use case diagram in PlantUML](http://www.plantuml.com/plantuml/svg/7OsnZSCm303xd-8pWCK-bGDeX2n0KuHCGA84aOJNZvFgYWFkTdDS7htzFKIfHU5OxVzqd_O4M7YbAdx64SQBXZgh9neTBZca3AtmPlFjDMSJGfUXMsQJgj1H5FAWwAp-CrcmBknmfpP2upI_svsrtFm0)

+The User (U) has the ability to perform the following actions:

+Register: This allows the user to create an account in the system.
+Log In: The user logs in to the system using their email and password.
+View Loan Status: The user can view the current status of their loan application.
+Apply for Loan: The user can submit a loan application by entering their loan details.
+Receive Loan Approval: The user will receive a notification about the result of their loan application, whether it's approved or rejected.

+On the other hand, the Loan Application (LA) system has the following functionalities:

+Store User Data: The system stores the user's personal information and loan details.
+Authenticate User: The system verifies the user's identity before granting access to the system.
+Calculate Loan Eligibility: The system assesses the user's eligibility to receive a loan based on the information provided by the user.
+Notify User: The system sends a notification to the user about the result of their loan application.

 # High-level Design Architecture
 ![Use case diagram in PlantUML](http://www.plantuml.com/plantuml/svg/7OwnZSCm303xd-9_09dzLmxW4R80JH4I0OaIA39UFuchA-wAsvUZUVJsyoTABJA7jT_gFjS_WE6r5V4QPoms6kgilj7eSCafUMY19ozFZpcR4BeCJGSlAGeTHU4O59tLRtC85iCELKfDZL_SKhxRX4PLdCd3U9lVcPqrV_W6)

+User Interface: This package includes the screens and interfaces that the users interact with, such as the user registration screen, login screen, loan status screen, loan application screen, and loan notification screen.

+Business Logic: This package includes the core functionalities of the loan application system.
+It includes the user authentication, loan processing, loan approval or denial, loan notification management, and loan status management.
+It communicates with the other packages to provide an integrated system.

+Data Storage: This package includes the storage systems for user and loan data.

+Security: This package includes the security measures of the system, such as user authentication, data encryption, and secure communication.

+Communication: This package includes the communication methods for sending notifications to users, such as push notifications, SMS notifications, and email notifications.

+Integration: This package includes the integration of the loan application system with other systems, such as mobile device biometric authentication, banking systems for loan processing, and third-party libraries for encryption and security.

 # Screen Flow Design
 ![Use case diagram in PlantUML](http://www.plantuml.com/plantuml/svg/7Ox13S8m303_J043jFxpAbBL1M01DxLIIuaTERQoFfJNdNIVMxgZUTHoUx2a4WU5bVlftleJm73CcVsCFJfPKd4IdvDM6BppePBXGzsdLsk54pghJ2jrpW8LMM3L59N4_sLbp8OLtic8P2iwO6F1SjdSheM5vFZn2m00)